 SuperC allows function overload with manual symbol mangling.

-When a function call is made in SuperC, the compiler will not search the function only by name, it will search the function by name and signature, which means that when you have two functions with the same name but different type of parameters, the compiler will call the one that matches (in name, and parameter types; but not return type).
+When a function call is made in SuperC, the compiler will not search the function only by name, it will also search by parameter types; which means that when you have two functions with the same name but different type of parameters, the compiler will call the one that matches (in name, and parameter types).

 This means that the collision of the symbols only happen in the linker, so if you have two functions with the same symbol, the linker will throw an error; but the compiler won’t throw an error if they have the same name, but different symbols (and signature of course).